jeffhuang4704/nv2kw/notes/k8s-validation-admission-policy.md

 ```

-We need to add the matched lael `environment=test`
+🔴🔴🔴 Make sure your testing environment has the matched criteria (matched label `environment=test`)

-The `namespaceSelector` in your `ValidatingAdmissionPolicyBinding` requires namespaces with the label environment: test.
+The `namespaceSelector` in your `ValidatingAdmissionPolicyBinding` requires namespaces with the label `environment: test`.
 If the test namespace does not have this label, the policy won't apply to resources in the test namespace.

 *Add label the namespace: *